sank29/CRUD-using-Thymeleaf/README.md

 # CRUD-using-Thymeleaf
-This is full crud operation using thymeleaf.
+This is full crud operation using thymeleaf